 Contractor enters plea, sentenced to probation in home improvement fraud case

 Sep.
-24—EBENSBURG — A Johnstown area contractor entered a plea Friday in Cambria County Court for accepting $31,400 from a Jackson Township couple in June 2018 for home improvement work that was never performed, authorities said.
+25—EBENSBURG, Pa. — A Johnstown area contractor entered a plea Friday in Cambria County court for accepting $31,400 from a Jackson Township couple in June 2018 for home improvement work that was never performed, authorities said.

 Colin O'Donnell, 35, who was doing business as O'Donnell Contracting LLC, entered a guilty plea on two counts of disorderly conduct before Judge Tamara R. Bernstein and was sentenced to a maximum of 90 days probation.